French Press vs Pour Over: Which Method Is Right For You?

 A French press makes a delicious cup of rich, full, and robust brew that effectively emphasizes hints of caramel in medium roasts and toasted notes of cocoa in dark roasts.
 At least, that’s what I’ve found with my daily morning brew.
 The coffee oils lend each perfect cup a full body, creamy mouthfeel, and powerful aroma.
 It’s unlike any other way of brewing coffee.

 A pour over is for coffee connoisseurs who prefer lighter coffee.
 You’ll taste all of the subtleties noted on your bags of coffee, from hazelnut to molasses to tamarind and more.
-You’ll be able to look at a coffee flavor wheel, taste everything it refers to, and really build up your palette and refine your expertise (4).
+You’ll be able to look at a coffee flavour wheel, taste everything it refers to, and really build up your palette and refine your expertise (4).

 This is all thanks to a pour over’s unique way of bringing out the inherent properties of coffee beans.
 Using paper filters, your smooth cup will be crisp, clean, and completely free of oils or sediment.
 The resulting taste is a stark difference compared to the bold brews of a French press, but you’ll really get the complex nuanced details found in light roasts.

 Winner: Pour over.
 The taste of a French press coffee is unique and perfect for certain types of coffee lovers.
-But if you want to delve into the full scope of flavor that coffee offers, a pour over achieves this.
+But if you want to delve into the full scope of flavour that coffee offers, a pour over achieves this.

 Should you choose French press or pour over?
 Both brewing methods have their charms, and given their low cost, there’s really no reason both brewers can’t grace your coffee bar.
-A French press coffee maker is easy to use and delivers a bold flavor and full body.
-The pour over is more portable and produces niche cups of coffee and endless flavors to discover.
+A French press coffee maker is easy to use and delivers a bold flavour and full body.
+The pour over is more portable and produces niche cups of coffee and endless flavours to discover.
 It’s really up to your personal taste.